Main Page

 DisplaySpeech (int charid, string message)

-NOTE: This function does not allow variables like "%d" and "%s" in the message.
+NOTE: This function does not allow variables like "%d" and "%s" in the

 Example: